All Episodes

 Yeah.

-Um because he's you're talking about the covers of Newsweek and Time Magazine back in 1979.
+Because you're talking about the covers of Newsweek and Time Magazine back in 1979 that they were talking about the coming ice age back then.

-But here I want to give you, Alyssa, a closing thought that will help you to understand liberals even more.
+But here, I want to give you, Alyssa, a closing thought that will help you to understand liberals even more.

 Let's take the global warming debate.

-And this has to do with with what I call the vanity and the total lack of humility that these people have.
+And this has to do with what I call the vanity and the total lack of humility that these people have.

-The earth is billions of years old.
+The Earth is billions of years old.

-The earth, as you learned, has gone through cycles of heat and cooling, warmth and freezing that are beyond the ability of any earthly creature, human or otherwise, to influence.
+The Earth, as you learned, has gone through cycles of heat and cooling, warmth and freezing that are beyond the ability of any earthly creature, human or otherwise, to influence.

 We can influence our environment.